 Working with tools such as ours, our clients can be proactive and respond quickly to real-time changes in service availability, as Ines Coppers confirmed: “Fortunately using Bannerflow we can get the update live across our ads in 15 minutes.”

 Blending knowledge, experiences, and budgets across different departments and even companies can lead to much better results than siloed approaches to work.
 Travel and tourism is not yet at pre-pandemic levels in terms of volume or value.
 Improved collaboration is vital for a brighter future.
 It is also essential for exceeding consumers’ expectations as they begin to consider booking flights and hotels again.

 Embracing Digital Transformation for a Brighter Future for Travel

 Digital transformation relies upon operational and cultural change and investing in the latest technologies.
 Our report shows that organisations across all sectors recognise the need to digitise their approach to their business and marketing.
 Consequently, this involves a shift in mindset and financial investment.

-The travel industry has a lot of recovery to do due to COVID-19.
+The travel industry has a lot of recoveries to do due to COVID-19.
 It is one of the earliest known adopters of digital technologies.
 The future of digitisation in travel must be focused on creating seamless customer experiences through a combination of collaboration, technology, and personalisation.

 Technology is the driver behind effective digital transformation and at Bannerflow we combine technology and creativity with our suite of tools.
 Would you like to understand more about what benefits our products can offer your travel business?
 Book a personalised demo with one of our experts today.